 Early Notables of the Gommersil family (pre 1700)

-More information is included under the topic Early Gommersil Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Gommersil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gommersil family